alloftech/alloftech.github.io/_posts/2023-06-30-04-spot-instances-on-openshift.md

 <br><br>

 ## **Some Best Practices To Keep In Mind**
-- Even though it seems tempting to do, but master nodes should (can) never be run as a spot instance.
+- Even though it seems tempting to do, but master nodes must not be run as a spot instance especially in the context of a managed OpenShift service such as ARO.
 - Thorough research and testing is required to create a resilient architecture integrating spot instances to maintain a balance between optimizing cost and enabling high availability during eviction of instances.
 - Ensure only non-critical pods or applications like one involving batch processing or stateless applications are scheduled on the spot instances as there won't be any loss of data or packet drops in case of nodes being not ready during eviction.
 - Distribute your spot instance creation in different availability zones to enhance availability & resilience.